Wild tortoises eat small stones, rocks, or pebbles due to a deficiency in their diet or routine.

 Smaller animals, like tortoises, are more likely to develop a blockage due to eating small stones.

 A tortoise doesn’t need to use rocks to digest food.
-Most consume small stones when they’re experiencing digestive issues, even if it might create a bigger problem in the future.
+Most consume small stones when experiencing digestive issues, even if it might create a bigger problem in the future.

 A tortoise commonly eats small rocks from its enclosure due to a mineral deficiency.